 Whether you've just moved into a fixer upper or your deck has just seen better days, there are several things you can do to refresh and revive it so that you can make the most of what you have.

-With a few simple, expensive decorating ideas, you can transform your small backyard deck into a charming retreat that you can enjoy all summer long.
+With a few simple, expensive summer decorating ideas, you can transform your small backyard deck into a charming retreat that you can enjoy all summer long.

 Restore a Deteriorated Deck

 Throughout the dark winter months, all we crave is sunshine and warmth, especially here in New England.
 I long for our backyard deck to relax and unwind on a lazy summer's day.

 But those harsh winters take their toll on wooden decks.
 After all the snow had melted, a close look at our small deck revealed its deterioration.
 The paint was chipped, worn, and some of the wood was beginning to splinter.
 Not exactly the ideal foundation for our outdoor oasis.

 There are several products on the market designed to revive weather-beaten decks such as this one.
 After doing some research, I chose Behr's Deck Over product.
 This resurfacing treatment sealed the wood as well as any paint chips and splinters, making it look (almost) brand new again.

 If you have a raw wood deck, I have a whole tutorial on painting that, too.

 Once we put all our furniture back, along with a new rug and some accessories, our backyard oasis came to life!